 By that, we mean that if you rub your finger on the suede area of the shoes, there will be paths/shadows left off where you’ve touched the sneakers, and then, the suede effect will be visible.

-On the other hand, the fake sneakers often have poor quality, as the suede effect cannot be visible even if you rub the sneakers with your finger.
+On the other hand, fake sneakers often have poor quality, as the suede effect cannot be visible even if you rub the sneakers with your finger.

-In the real vs fake Sacai Waffle image above, we have pointed out how the fake Nike LDWaffles have their suede looking too rough compared to the one on the legit shoes.
+The fake Nike LDWaffles have their suede looking too rough compared to the one on the legit shoes.

 On the other hand, looking at the legit Sacai Waffles, you can see how the suede effect is present and easily visible.